Written By: Chloe Wilson BSc(Hons) Physiotherapy

 This is the most common cause of peroneal muscular atrophy and affects people where one parent has CMT.

 Mutation of one of the inherited genes in the pair is sufficient to cause the disease.
-If one parent carries the mutated gene, there is a 50% chance of the disease being passed on
+If one parent carries the mutated gene, there is a 50% chance of the disease being passed on.

-This affects people who's parents are carriers of CMT gene mutations but do not have the disease themselves.
+With autosomal recessive inheritance, Charcot-Marie-Tooth disease affects people who's parents are carriers of CMT gene mutations but do not have the disease themselves.

 It requires a mutation of both of the copies of the gene in a pair, i.e. both parents would have to pass on affected genes.